patrykpilek/php-for-beginners/README.md

   - Validate the form data and redisplay the form with error messages if invalid
   - Maintain previously - supplied data when redisplaying an invalid form
   - Avoid cross-site scripting (XSS) attacks: escape untrusted content
+  - Insert NULL if the publication date is empty
 - [ ] Editing Data in the Database from PHP
 - [ ] Deleting Data from the Database from PHP
 - [ ] Using Sessions to Log in and Restrict Access